deepthi-mohan/imdb_pytest_gui/README.md

 Data-driven Framework using Page Object Model design pattern and selenium.
 Python is the language used for scripting.

-Mutliple Browser execution, parallel execution, execution across various operating systems and HTLM reporting supported.
+Mutliple Browser execution, parallel execution, execution across various operating systems and HTML reporting supported.

 ***
 Automated Test Scenarios: